Are there method actors in Nollywood? Top 10 actors with range [Pulse Opinion]

 The focus should be if there an absolute death of the actor and in its stead, a unique character devoid of traces of its player?

-In no particular order, this list takes a look at 10 Nollywood actors who have displayed emotional mastery over the years.
+In no particular order, this list takes a look at 10 Nollywood actors who have displayed emotional mastery in recent times.

 1. Gabriel Afolayan